 If you’ve been researching supplements for migraine treatment, you’ve probably read that coenzyme Q10 (also known as ubiquinone-10) can help prevent attacks.
 But you’d be forgiven for wondering if there’s any scientific evidence to support this common claim.

-We’ll spare you the research and cut to the chase: There’s strong clinical evidence that coenzyme Q10 (CoQ10 for short) can reduce the frequency of migraine headaches.
+We’ll spare you the research and cut to the chase: There’s strong clinical evidence that coenzyme Q10 (CoQ10 for short) can help reduce the frequency of migraine headaches.
 How?
 We’ll tell you.

 But first, let’s start with the basics.

 CoQ10 is an antioxidant—a compound that helps your body fight off harmful molecules.
 It’s also used by your cells to make energy.

 Your body produces CoQ10 naturally, but you can get more of it from food and dietary supplements.

 This is a tough one because scientists aren’t sure what the right daily dose of CoQ10 is.
 Doctors typically recommend somewhere between 100 and 200mg per day, but people with certain medical conditions, like migraine and some heart problems, may need more than that to stay healthy.